tonypiazza/derbylane-spider/README.rst

 I was surprised how much simpler the Python version of this app turned out to be.
-That can be attributed to Python syntax being much simpler and the power of the Scraping framework.
+That can be attributed to Python syntax being much simpler and the power of the Scrapy framework.

-Scraping data off the Derby Lane website is possible because they post both PDF and TXT formats.
-The spiders in this project just use a known URL pattern to extract raw data, parse it and then generate CSV format.
+Scraping off the Derby Lane website is possible because they post data in TEXT format.
+The spiders in this project just use a known URL pattern to extract raw data, parse it and then insert it into a MySQL database.

+There are 2 spiders in this project: entries and results.
+There are also corresponding scrapy.Item subclasses defined for each type of data being scraped.
+A Pipeline has been defined that uses a Repository class to insert the data into the database.

 I welcome all comments and suggestions.
 Happy scraping!